Varnasr/FieldStack/README.md

-# Evaluation Scripts
+# R Code Repository

-SROI, qual-quant conversion, impact analysis.
+Scripts for regression, evaluation, and visualisation in R.